 Charter Wharf Booking System

-Roads and Maritime Services is responsible for administering the Wharf Booking System.
+Transport for NSW is responsible for administering the Wharf Booking System.
 The Wharf Booking System is designed to provide Commercial Vessel Operators a right of access to Charter Wharves in Sydney Harbour.

 Principles of wharf access

 When developing the wharf booking system, primary consideration has been given to the following principles:

 - Passenger and vessel safety

 - Equity of access for all commercial operators

 - Maximum utilisation of wharves.

 - Campbells Cove Pontoon